J-D-N/YT98/README.md

-# YouTube Legacy SOCKS Proxy for IE6 / Win9x Clients
+# YouTube Legacy Proxy for IE6 / Win9x Clients

 This project runs a local web proxy that:

 - Looks up YouTube videos and formats with `yt-dlp`
-- Pulls stream bytes through an optional SOCKS proxy
 - Serves a simple HTML 4 + IE6-friendly UI
 - Exposes direct proxy stream links so old browsers can hand off to external players
 - Supports channel following with a simple local feed view